Quantum Circuit Cutting for Classical Shadows: Classical shadows of fragmented circuits

-However, the justification above significantly understates the the benefit of fragmentation when estimating expectations of large observables.
+However, the justification above significantly understates the benefit of fragmentation when estimating expectations of large observables.
 Recall Section \ref{sec:st-code}---if the sequence of the observable being estimated is not present in the ensemble of classical shadows, we return a default value of zero.
 Meanwhile, for any Pauli observable $P$ and state $\rho$ induced by the circuit ansatz in Figure \ref{fig:clustered-ansatz} comprised of only Haar-random unitaries, one should expect that $\E_{(\rho,P) \sim \text{Ansatz}} \tr(P\rho) = 0$, where $\E_{(\rho,P) \sim \text{Ansatz}}$ denotes an average over choices of Haar-random gates defining $\rho$ and fixed-size observables $P$.
 Moreover, we can also expect a shrinking variance with $(\rho,P) \sim \text{Ansatz}$ in the limit of large circuit size, which means that the individual terms in this average approach zero as well.
-Although under regular circumstances, outputting the uniform prior as an a priori estimate is the least-informed guess that one can make, in our numerical experiment, zero is actually a high quality guess!
+Although under regular circumstances, outputting the uniform prior (zero) as an a priori estimate is the least-informed guess that one can make, in our numerical experiment, zero is actually a high quality guess!

-We can study the empirical probability of such phenomenon occurring, c.f.
-Figure \ref{fig:unobs-seq}.
-It turns out that for large observables, the desired Pauli string is only observed roughly half of the times.
+We can study the empirical probability of such phenomenon occurring, see Figure \ref{fig:unobs-seq}.
+It turns out that for large observables, the desired Pauli string is only observed roughly half of the times when performing shadow tomography with the clustered-circuit ansatz and 12000 shots.
 The number of shots is an influencing factor, too.
 However, it has much less of an effect compared to the observable weight.
 Nonetheless, both trends can be explained through the same rationale: the number of shots dedicated to each degree of freedom is too low.
-To further emphasize this point, in Appendix \ref{sec:appendix}, we provide a modified Figure \ref{fig:main-num} with a (moderate but arbitrary) penalty making an uninformed guess for the expectation value of an operator.
+Meanwhile, fragmentation negates this problem completely, as seen by the blue line in Figure \ref{fig:unobs-seq}.
+To further emphasize this point, we provide a (moderate but arbitrary) penalty of 1 for making an uninformed guess for the expectation value of an operator, shown in the green lines in Figure \ref{fig:main-num}.
 The penalty widens the already existing gap between regular and fragmented shadow tomography, especially when the number of shots is low and the weight of the observable is high.
-In conclusion, we expect fragmentation to be a beneficial procedure when the observable is large, and particularly so when the quantum resources are scarce.
+In conclusion, we expect fragmentation to be a beneficial procedure when the observable is large.